Tips for matching Seams and Perfect Points

 • When sewing you may need to sew a scant 1/4 inch* near your half-square triangle points.

 *What is a scant 1/4 inch seam?
 Requires you to sew just under 1/4 inch, which is typically a thread or two within your normal 1/4 inch seam.
+Discover how to sew a scant 1/4 inch seam with our tutorial outlining everything you need to know.

 What works for you?
 Please share in the comments below you tips for matching seams and achieving perfect points.